iKarTehFox/web-clock-docs/troubleshooting/index.md

 The following errors are a result of a JSON settings file failing verification.
 This could be due to many reasons, but the most common are explained below.

 ### Invalid value of version: [number]
-This is likely due to your JSON settings file being outdated or corrupted.
-To fix this, please export a new settings file.
+**Reason**: Your settings file is outdated.
+**Solution**: Export a new settings file with the same settings.

 ![A screenshot of the invalid version error popup in Mozilla Firefox.](/assets/images/docs-Troubleshooting/import-version-firefox.png)

 ### Invalid value of [key]: [value]
+**Reason**: A subkey was found with an invalid or disallowed value.
-You have a valid JSON file, but some settings have invalid values, as they might have been tampered with.
-Review the error to fix your settings file.
+**Solution**: Review the error to fix your settings file, or export a new settings file.
-For instance, the screenshot below shows an error for the `clockDisplay` setting set to `invalid`, but the only valid values are "binary", "octal", "decimal", "hexa", "emoji", "roman", and "words".
-The solution would be to set the setting's value to one of those.

 ![A screenshot of the general invalid value error popup in Mozilla Firefox.](/assets/images/docs-Troubleshooting/import-invalidvalue-firefox.png)

+{: .tip }
+As seen in the example screenshot above, it mentions that the value of `clockDisplay` was invalid, as it doesn't match any of the expected values.
+Change the value of the subkey in your JSON file to one of the allowed values.

 ### Unexpected keys: [keyName]
+**Reason**: Extraneous keys or garbage data was found in the JSON file.
-The JSON file has extraneous, garbage data.
-You either imported the wrong file, your settings file is corrupted, or your settings file has been tampered with.
-Remove or replace the affected keys, or export a new settings file.
+**Solution**: Remove the extra keys from your JSON file, or export a new settings file.

 ![A screenshot of the unexpected keys error popup in Mozilla Firefox.](/assets/images/docs-Troubleshooting/import-unexpectedkeys-firefox.png)

 ### Missing subkeys: [subkeys]
-Your JSON file is missing important subkeys.
-Either the file is badly corrupted, or you simply selected the wrong JSON file.
-Select the correct settings file or export a new settings file.
+**Reason**: Critical subkeys were missing in the JSON file.
+**Solution**: Ensure you are importing the correct JSON file.
+Export a new settings file if the current file is corrupted.

 ![A screenshot of the missing subkeys error popup in Mozilla Firefox.](/assets/images/docs-Troubleshooting/import-missing-firefox.png)

 ### Invalid settings file toast
-This toast may appear if you import a file that doesn't have valid JSON, or doesn't have a `.json` extension.
-Reselect the correct file and try again.
+**Reason**: The file you uploaded couldn't be decoded as valid JSON or didn't have a `.json` file extension.
+**Solution**: Check that the file you uploaded was a valid JSON file.
+Export a new settings file if the current file is corrupted.

 ![A screenshot of the invalid settings file toast error popup.](/assets/images/docs-Troubleshooting/import-invalidfile.png)